 The Ravenous Pig’s Old Fashioned made with bacon-infused Old Forester bourbon, vanilla maple and orange bitters garnished with house-cured candied bacon is everything you want and more.
 Even Alton Brown made a special stop during his AB Road Eats tour to enjoy the fab concoction.
 Pair it with a charcuterie board of house-cured meats or their famed short rib brisket pub burger.
 It’s all it’s cracked up to be!

 A short 30 mile drive from Orlando, you’ll find 1921 Mt.
 Dora restaurant in the charming town of Mount Dora.
 The restaurant is an homage to Florida.
 It was first opened by legendary chef Norman Van Aken, he has since departed but the restaurant’s commitment to a high quality dining experience remains.

 The 1921 Old Fashioned is made with Cask & Crew Rye whiskey, Cane Syrup, and Angostura Bitters.
 It feels like a Florida drink even though it’s made with New York whiskey.
 Pair it with the Smoky Maduro Plantain Flatbread topped with Aged Cheddar and Pork Jowl Bacon and you’ll definitely feel the love for the Sunshine state.

-I hope this round up of the Best Old Fashioned Cocktails in Orlando inspires you to celebrate life with great food, drinks and friends.
+I hope this round-up of the Best Old Fashioned Cocktails in Orlando inspires you to celebrate life with great food, drinks and friends.
 Go #MakeSomedayHappen one delicious bite, sip and trip at a time!

 Have you discovered a favorite Old Fashioned cocktail?
-Please share in comments as I would love to add to this list.
+Please share in the comments as I would love to add to this list.